 The clean interface and easy usability of Deputy has helped too, said Jackson.
-He said some of the older staff found it easy to enter in their timesheet details, and use the task scheduling component.
-That was crucial, he said, and meant there was no resistance to the new technology.
+He said some of the older staff found it easy to enter in their timesheet details and use the task scheduling component.
+That was crucial, he said and meant there was no resistance to the new technology.

-Overall, Dallas Air is able to run multiple projects with ease, the administration burden has been reduced, and the communication gap vastly improved.
+Overall, Dallas Air is able to run multiple projects with ease, the administrative burden has been reduced, and the communication gap vastly improved.
 It also means that technicians are more readily accountable as tasks are monitored by the Deputy platform.

 “The move to adopting the Deputy platform has improved the profitability on our jobs because it closes the remoteness gap,” Jackson said.
 “We have been able to reduce our project managers on site whilst achieving accountability from everyone who is out on site,” Jackson said.
 Deputy acts as a monitoring tool to ensure projects are on track, and meeting required deadlines.

 Management can assess the real-time costs of shifts, approve shifts, make journal entries against each job, and head office spends less time on the phone speaking to field technicians.
 Jackson said the project managers can now focus on how each job contributes to the success of the company.

 “It has enabled our project managers to be more results-oriented and allowed them to focus on the profitability of a job and how it gets done,” Jackson said.
 “Before, it was a large administrative burden for the project managers.
 Deputy has provided us with a massive improvement in communication across the company.”